LostWorld0/SpeechToText/readme.md

 - with main.py
 - or SpeechToText.exe

-<sub>For the first option, it's best to have the audio file in the same folder</sub>
+<sub> :+1: For the first option, it's best to have the audio file in the same folder</sub>

 **Steps to run project with main.py:**
 > 1. Install packages from `requirements.txt`